LinkSharer/linksharer.js.org/docs/intro.md

 In that file, you can specify all the links and resources to share.
 For more information, visit [Configuration](/docs/configuration).

-Then, your status page may be hosted on https://user.github.io/repo/, where user is your GitHub username and repo is your repository name or to the specified `CNAME` if you provided one.
+Then, your LinkSharer page may be hosted on https://user.github.io/repo/, where user is your GitHub username and repo is your repository name or to the specified `cname` if you provided one (see [configuration](/docs/configuration)).